Mulavana

 Mulavana is a village in Kollam district in the state of Kerala, India.
-The place is filled with almost all types of shops,which includes stationary,fancy,textile etc. The Mulavana fish market is regarded as the best market while comparing with the surrounding places.
+The place is filled with almost all types of shops, which includes stationary, fancy, textile etc. The Mulavana fish market is regarded as the best market while comparing with the surrounding places.

 Demographics

-Mulavana is a small village located in Kollam Taluka of Kollam district, Kerala with total 9289 families residing.
-The Mulavana village has population of 35887 of which 17038 are males while 18849 are females as per Population Census 2011.
+Mulavana is a village situated in Kollam district's Kollam Taluka, Kerala and number of families residing in the village is 9289 according to 2011 Indian Census.
+The population of the Mulavana village is 35887 and 17038 of them are males and 18849 are females.

-In Mulavana village population of children with age 0-6 is 3399 which makes up 9.47% of total population of village.
-Average Sex Ratio of Mulavana village is 1106 which is higher than Kerala state average of 1084.
-Child Sex Ratio for the Mulavana as per census is 1044, higher than Kerala average of 964.
+In the village population of children aged 0–6 is 3399, that is 9.47% of its total population.
+Mulavana village's Average Sex Ratio is 1106 which is higher than Kerala's Average Sex Ratio of 1084.
+Mulavana's Child Sex Ratio for according to the census is 1044, higher than Kerala's Child Sex Ratio of 964.

-Mulavana village has higher literacy rate compared to Kerala.
-In 2011, literacy rate of Mulavana village was 95.53% compared to 94.00% of Kerala.
-In Mulavana Male literacy stands at 96.69% while female literacy rate was 94.50%.
+The village's literacy rate is higher compared to Kerala.
+In 2011, Mulavana village's literacy rate was 95.53% compared to 94.00% of Kerala.
+Male literacy in Mulavana is 96.69% and female literacy rate was 94.50%.